Mistie-rious/pomodoro-timer/README.md

 This project provides a Pomodoro timer application built using Next.js.
 It allows you to:

-    Visually track time: The timer displays the remaining time in minutes and seconds (MM:SS format) for both sessions and breaks.
+* Visually track time: The timer displays the remaining time in minutes and seconds (MM:SS format) for both sessions and breaks.
-    Control the timer: Start, stop, and pause the timer using intuitive buttons.
+* Control the timer: Start, stop, and pause the timer using intuitive buttons.
-    Customize durations (optional): Adjust the session and break lengths in the code within the Timer component.
+* Customize durations (optional): Adjust the session and break lengths in the code within the Timer component.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started